How to disseminate your research SBA Research Support

 A useful tool are the reference directories of each subject.
 In the case of subjects that follow bibliometric conventions, it is useful to scroll through the journal lists of the major databases to see which journals are the most widely read and where your work is most likely to be discovered:

+For technical-scientific academic section area use bibliometric tools such as the Impact Factor of the journal in which you intend to publish.
 However, keep in mind that journals with the highest index are not necessarily the most read or cited by your peers, and there is increasing criticism of evaluation based only on criteria such as IF.
 Institutions and researchers adhering to the DORA Declaration on Research Assessment believe that evaluation based only on metrics such as IF should be overcome.

 Choose peer reviewed journals